In Search Of Yummy-ness

 4. Don't overcook them.

-They're a fun treat to make for yourself or as holiday gifts for the chocolate lovers in your life.
+They're fun to make for yourself or as holiday gifts for the chocolate lovers in your life.

 Chocolate Shortbread Cookies